 Owner ops who use load boards have mentioned they have to scour over innumerable loads.
 Many of these were already covered causing them to lose valuable time by making unnecessary phone calls.
 Some drivers suggest sticking to the newest loads and constantly refreshing your browser window.
 To avoid losing time, others recommend not dismissing older loads buried in up to 15 pages back.
 The truth is that this is always a hit or miss situation depending on the load board and the brokers.

 Like I mentioned before, this is not a case for evaluating different load boards.
 It is intended to analyze if it’s really worth spending your time looking for loads.
 The answer is not clear for many owner operators.
 In our experience, the solution has been obvious for years at Status Transportation.
 Pay at the end of a week is better when you do not have to spend time off the road.

 Time is a scarce resource that you can not afford to waste.
 Owner operators only have so many hours during the day to pick up and deliver a load.
-With only 14 hours a day available to work that means you have to compromise either rest time or driving time to cover your own loads.
-If you decide to compromise driving time that might mean you will have to settle for shorter runs or take more time to deliver a load if that is even an option.
+With only 14 hours a day available to work that means you have to compromise.
+It comes down to either rest time or driving time to cover your own loads.
+If you compromise driving time, you may have to settle for shorter runs.
+You might take more time to deliver a load if that is even an option.

 First of all, to book the highest paying freight you need to determine a strategy that will get you a good load to your destination and also get you out of a slow area.
 Status Transportation dispatchers trace different strategies or game plans with alternative scenarios in case something happens along the way to delivering a load.
 By being proactive dispatchers have time to negotiate and book a second load to reduce your waiting time and increase your owner operator profit margin.
 All this while you are focusing on what you do best which is being a professional driver.